fabrikler/fabrikler.github.io/content/posts/working-with-pandas.md

 background: "/img/001/mountain-passes-overview-005.jpg"
 ---

-{{< caption src="/img/001/mountain-passes-overview-005.jpg" alt="Source of the young Rhone River near Rhone Glacier" text="The young Rhone, fresh from its source" >}}
+{{< caption src="/img/001/mountain-passes-overview-011.jpg" alt="Foggy Road at Gotthard Pass" text="From sun to thick fog – the weather can change in minutes" >}}

 With my freshly scraped and cleaned CSV in hand, I started digging into <a href="https://pandas.pydata.org/" target="_blank" rel="noopener">Pandas</a>
 , <a href="https://matplotlib.org/" target="_blank" rel="noopener">Matplotlib</a> and <a href="https://seaborn.pydata.org/" target="_blank" rel="noopener">Seaborn</a> to plot my first chart.